Managing Your Uniformed Services ID Card

 Keeping Your Uniformed Services ID Card Secure

-You are responsible for keeping your ID Card in good condition, and you are the only person allowed to use the card.
-Any person willfully altering, damaging, lending, counterfeiting, or using these cards in any unauthorized manner is subject to fine or imprisonment or both.
+You are responsible for keeping your ID card in good condition, and you are the only person allowed to use the card.
+Any person willfully altering, damaging, lending, counterfeiting, or using these cards in an unauthorized manner is subject to fine or imprisonment or both.
 Unauthorized or fraudulent use of ID cards would exist if bearers used the card to obtain benefits and privileges to which they are not entitled.
 Examples of authorized photocopying include photocopying of DoD ID cards to facilitate medical care processing, check cashing, voting, tax matters, compliance with appendix 501 of title 50, U.S.C. (also known as "The Servicemember's Civil Relief Act"), or administering other military-related benefits to eligible beneficiaries.

 Replacing Your Card

 If you lose your Uniformed Services ID Card, you should go to the nearest Real-Time Automated Personnel Identification System (RAPIDS) site and obtain your new card.
 You can use the RAPIDS Site Locator to find your nearest RAPIDS site.

 Updating Information on Your Card

 Updating information on your card starts with updating information in DEERS.
 Once you are registered in DEERS, you are responsible for keeping your DEERS records updated when your personal eligibility information changes.
 This includes changes in military career status, addresses, and family status (marriage, divorce, birth, and adoption).

 To update DEERS information, you may call the Defense Manpower Data Center Support Office (DSO) Telephone Center at 1-800-538-9552 or for the Deaf (TTY/TDD): 1-866-363-2883, Monday through Friday, 6:00 a.m. to 3:30 p.m.
 Pacific Time, except federal holidays.
 You can also visit the Tricare website.